onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

-True political correctness is alignment with truth - not avoiding rocking the boat Political is not supposed to mean “a fucked up process” but how we solve collective problems
+True political correctness is alignment with truth - not avoiding rocking the boat Political is not supposed to mean “a fucked up process” but how we solve collective problems the only politically correct thing is to do what is the right thing to do for the polity - all principal-agent problems must be weeded out

+there is 1 reality, 1 truth, 1 platonic representation of anything

+simulation is good
+we will simulate minds and societies and galaxies to gain some insight - if a simulation exists, then it's probably aimed at answering some set of questions, therefore the simulation is valuable, and it's even causally significant beyond itself - because the pattern (the answer/response) will be ingressed to the higher simulation in one form or another

+you can fight or join this new system - if you fight, you will lose and will set us all back because of the war, or you could join us and thrive and help the system itself thrive

 Roleplay: me looking at y’all trying to do politics with centuries old tech - gibbon with nail and saw and David Attenborough looming at it